-A career in forensic accountancy will suit you if you would like a specialist role which requires meticulous attention to detail, excellent numeracy skills combined with the mind-set of a detective
+A career in forensic accountancy will suit you if you're looking for a specialist role which requires meticulous attention to detail and excellent numeracy skills, combined with an investigative mindset

-As a forensic accountant you will utilise your accountancy skills to investigate financial discrepancies and inaccuracies such as fraudulent activity, financial misrepresentation or misconduct and disputes.
+As a forensic accountant, you'll utilise your accountancy skills to investigate financial discrepancies and inaccuracies such as fraudulent activity, financial misrepresentation or misconduct and disputes.

 The role involves an integration of accounting, auditing and investigative skills.
 You will carry out meticulous investigations to uncover information, identify specific irregularities in financial documents and reports, quantify the exact losses and trace and recover illegitimate funds.
-You will provide reports of your findings, offering reconstructions and insights into how the activities were carried out.
+You'll provide reports of your findings, offering reconstructions and insights into how activities were carried out.

-A common misunderstanding is that forensic accountants spend the majority of their time carrying out research in order to uncover criminal activity, however, in reality only a small portion of the work you will do focuses on investigating fraud.
+A common misunderstanding is that forensic accountants spend the majority of their time carrying out research in order to uncover criminal activity.
+In reality, only a small portion of your work focuses on investigating fraud.